What Is an SAT Superscore?

 Many students will take the SAT for the first time in the spring of their junior year, then again in late summer or the fall.
 Some will take the SAT a third time in the fall.
 There are three national SAT administration dates before even early college application deadlines—in August, October, and November.
 Spending time with Official SAT practice on Khan Academy and continuing to learn in your classes will increase the possibility of improving your score.
 Just be sure to put your effort into every section of the test with each test date because you never know which section score could end up higher than last time

-For SAT practice materials leading up to that first test date and beyond, you’ll find everything you need to succeed on the College Board website.
+For SAT practice materials leading up to that first test date and beyond, you’ll find everything you need to succeed on the SAT Suite website.